isaaclhk/Projects/R projects/Exercise tolerance in COPD patients.md

 ```

 </br>
-As with the continuous variables, the categorical and binary variables are also examined.
+As with the continuous variables, the categorical and binary variables were also examined.
 </br>

 ```